e-south/deg2tfbs/README.md

       | aceb  | cra       | +        | ecocyc_28_AND_regdb_13     | yes                 | no              | no                    |
       | aceb  | lrp       | +        | ecocyc_28_AND_regdb_13     | yes                 | no              | no                    |

-      In addition to the mapping file, tffetcher can perform statistical testing (e.g., a Fisher Exact Test) to prioritize TFs that are enriched for regulating DEGs.
+      In addition to the mapping file, tffetcher can perform statistical testing (e.g., a Fisher's Exact Test) to prioritize TFs that are enriched for regulating DEGs.
 For each TF, we construct a 2x2 continguency table to assess enrichment of DEGs among its targets:
       |                 | DEG (Observed) | Non-DEG (Not observed) |
       |-----------------|----------------|------------------------|
       | TF Targets      | a              | K - a                  |